el-ethan/beginner-board-building-cheatsheet/README.md

 ## Hardware

 - This is what attaches your trucks to your board, and you might assume that it comes with the trucks; it does not.
 The only thing that will really matter here is length.
-Most hardware is 7/8", and that will be fine, as long as you are not using riser pads (which will not be covered here because I have never used them).
+Most hardware is 7/8", and that will be fine, as long as you are not using riser pads (which will not be covered here because I have never used them - but [here's a guide](https://www.warehouseskateboards.com/help/Skateboard-Risers-Buying-Guide)).
 You can get extra-light hardware, but standard hardware is already sufficiently light.
 You might have a choice between e.g., allen and phillips head.
 I like [Shorty's Silverado's](https://www.shortysinc.com/products/shortys-silverados-phillips-head-hardware?variant=33606284640387) because they have two silver bolts which can be placed at the nose or tail end of the board as a cue to board orientation...and also I just like Shorty's.

 ## Griptape